Mycoearthdome/StreamZ/README.md

 contain only a path.
 After a model is trained or loaded, running the program updates this file by appending the detected speaker number to each path.

+Starting from v0.2 the training routine no longer requires all audio files to share the same sample rate.
+Every file is analysed and trained individually and the network updates its stored sample rate before processing the next file.
+This makes it possible to mix recordings taken at different rates in a single training session.

 ## License

 This repository is released under the Creative Commons Zero v1.0 Universal license.
 See [LICENSE](LICENSE) for the full text.